I’m a bit late to the party here but it’s time to lay out my 2017 personal and financial goals.

 Health is important and walking is one of the best, most low impact ways to keep your heart and body fit.
 This will be a hard one to track although I generally have my phone on me and can gauge the number of steps I walked in a given day or week to see whether I’m meeting these goals.

-I wanted goals that are easy to track and clear and I now that I look at what I wrote, I think I’m on point with most of these.
+I wanted goals that are easy to track and clear.
+Now that I look at what I wrote, I think I’m on point with most of these.
 I’ve got a good mix of portfolio goals as well as goals that will help me improve as a person in 2017.

 I also don’t have any goals that might limit my expenses this year.
 There are savings rate goals that will make me think twice about spending too much on any given thing but I also want to make sure I’m enjoying life in 2017 and not worrying about saving all the time.